runag/workstation-runagfile/README.md

-# 🚞 Sopkafile to configure my personal computers
+# 🚞 Sopkafile to configure my workstation

 A script to configure my workstation.
 I run it on a freshly installed Linux, MacOS, or Windows.